Teaching BA(Hons) 1968

 In 2012 Gary’s achievements were recognised with a prestigious Mussabini medal when he was inducted into the coaching hall of fame, alongside the likes of Sir Alex Ferguson.
 His research has been presented around the world.

-Gary received the alumnus award in recognition of his outstanding Paralympic coaching achievements and field expertise.
+Gary received the alumni award in recognition of his outstanding Paralympic coaching achievements and field expertise.

 (Joint winner with Dr Gary Brickley)